-- E.2.1.4 If the child/adolescent does not meet above criteria, continued stay may still be authorized under the following circumstances: - E.2.1.4.1 Child/Adolescent has clear, behaviorally defined treatment objectives that can reasonably be achieved within 30 days and are determined necessary in order for the discharge plan to be successful, and there is no less restrictive environment in which the objectives can be safely accomplished; or - E.2.1.4.2 Child/Adolescent can achieve certain treatment objectives in the current level of care and achievement of those objectives will enable the child/adolescent to be discharged to a less restrictive community-based setting; or - E.2.1.4.3 Child/Adolescent is expected to transfer to a less restrictive community-based setting within 30 days of discharge and continued stay at this level of care, rather than an interim placement can avoid disrupting care.
+- E.2.1.3.3 Vigorous efforts are being made to affect a timely discharge to the next level of care (e.g., lower level group home, transitional living program, independent living, foster family, biological family) including, but not limited to case conferences and appointments with aftercare providers, clinical interventions with future caregivers, educational/vocational planning as indicated. - E.2.1.4 If the child/adolescent does not meet above criteria, continued stay may still be authorized under the following circumstances: - E.2.1.4.1 Child/Adolescent has clear, behaviorally defined treatment objectives that can reasonably be achieved within 30 days and are determined necessary in order for the discharge plan to be successful, and there is no less restrictive environment in which the objectives can be safely accomplished; or - E.2.1.4.2 Child/Adolescent can achieve certain treatment objectives in the current level of care and achievement of those objectives will enable the child/adolescent to be discharged to a less restrictive community-based setting; or - E.2.1.4.3 Child/Adolescent is expected to transfer to a less restrictive community-based setting within 30 days of discharge and continued stay at this level of care, rather than an interim placement can avoid disrupting care.
 Continued stays for this purpose may be as long as 30 days; or - E.2.1.4.4 Child/Adolescent is scheduled for discharge, but the community-based aftercare plan is missing critical components.
-The components have been vigorously pursued but are not available (including but not limited to therapist appointments, therapeutic mentoring, etc.) Referral to the child's DCF Area Office for review by the Managed Service System is indicated; or - E.2.1.4.5 Child/Adolescent has been approved for long term placement in the Therapeutic Group Home as part of the DCF Permanency Plan which has been approved by the DCF Area Office. and DCF Bureau Chief for Behavioral Health, Medicine and Education.
+The components have been vigorously pursued but are not available (including but not limited to therapist appointments, therapeutic mentoring, etc.) Referral to the child's DCF Area Office for review by the Managed Service System is indicated; or as part of the DCF Permanency Plan which has been approved by the DCF Area Office. and DCF Bureau Chief for Behavioral Health, Medicine and Education.